EmiliosRichards/Phone-Correction-Pipeline/README.md

 3.  **Regex Extraction**: Applies regular expressions to the scraped text to identify potential phone number patterns and their surrounding context.
 4.  **LLM Extraction**: Utilizes a Large Language Model (Google Gemini) to analyze the scraped text and contextual snippets to extract, confirm, and classify phone numbers.
 5.  **Data Consolidation & Verification**: Consolidates all extracted data globally by *true base domain* (e.g., `http://example.com`).
 This handles variations in input URLs and ensures each unique website is processed efficiently.
 Phone numbers are de-duplicated per true base domain, and their original sources (including input company names and specific page URLs) and types are aggregated.
-6.  **Reporting**: Generates three primary Excel reports for each run:
+6.  **Reporting**: Generates four primary Excel reports for each run:
-    *   **Top Contacts Report** (`Top_Contacts_Report_{RunID}.xlsx`): One consolidated entry per unique true base domain.
+    *   **Final Contacts Report** (`Final Contacts.xlsx`): One consolidated entry per unique true base domain.
 Features aggregated company names, a filtered and prioritized list of up to 3 phone numbers (with their types and original sourcing company names), and source URLs.
 This is the primary report for outreach.
+(Formerly "Top Contacts Report")
+    *   **Final Processed Contacts Report** (`Final_Processed_Contacts.xlsx`): A cleaner, more concise version of the "Final Contacts Report", with specific columns: Company Name, URL, Number, Number Type, Number Found At.
+It uses the "Final Contacts.xlsx" as its direct data source.
     *   **Summary Report** (`phone_validation_output_{RunID}.xlsx`): One row per original input entry, showing top numbers found for its corresponding true base domain and verification statuses.
     *   **Detailed LLM Extractions Report** (`All_LLM_Extractions_Report_{RunID}.xlsx`): Lists all unique phone numbers found by the LLM for each true base domain, with aggregated types and source URLs.
     Additionally, detailed (and now rotating) logs and intermediate data dumps are created for traceability.